 Saira holds a BSc degree in Civil and Environmental Engineering and she received her Master’s degree in Environmental Engineering from Harvard University.
 She has extensive teaching experience and has received numerous teaching fellowships from various graduate schools at Harvard, including the Graduate School of Arts and Sciences, the Graduate School of Design, among others.
 She organized the 2011 water sustainability workshop with Professor Steve Caton that focused on the current global water crisis.

 Xiaokai Huang is a doctoral student in urban and real estate studies at Harvard.
 His research concerns the field of real estate development and urban development under China’s transitioning economy.
-In particular, he explores the role of state-owned enterprises in the real estate development sector and their impacts on urbanization from the perspective of political economy.
-Related fields cover public-private partnerships and real estate finance.
+In particular, he explores the role of state-owned enterprises in the real estate development sector and their impacts on urban development from the perspective of political economy.
+Related field covers real estate finance.

 Kristen Hunter‘s research concerns innovative public‑private financing mechanisms to stimulate urban regeneration and economic development.
 Additional interests include sustainable urbanism, institutional and non-profit development, and socially responsible investment.